CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

 For this tutorial, we are going to use specific docker containers.
 Containers are "in-use" docker images; to make things quicker, we can pull these images and make them available.

 ```
-# Docker pull command, downloading the image to your machine
+# Docker pull command, downloading the images to your machine
+docker pull ncbi/sra-tools:latest
+docker pull biocontainers/fastp:v0.19.6dfsg-1-deb_cv1
+docker pull biocontainers/spades:v3.13.0dfsg2-2-deb_cv1
-docker pull quay.io/biocontainers/sra-tools:2.10.0--pl526he1b5a44_0
+docker pull quay.io/biocontainers/quast:5.0.2--py27pl526ha92aebf_0

-# Checking the docker on the machine
+# Checking the docker images on the machine
 docker images

+# You can run the containers to see how each runs
+docker run <image name>
 ```

 ### Using snakemake

 Snakemake uses metaphors like rules and recipes to describe how a workflow is organized.
 A rule states what output should be created and defines what steps (the recipe) needs to be follow to create that output.
-Let’s work on the first step of our workflow.

-Import a sequence from SRA

-We will import a SRA file, so the first thing we do is create a rule that states what output we should end up with.
+We will import an SRA file, so the first thing we do is create a rule that states what output we should end up with.
 In our tutorial, we will be working from a single set of reads from the Plasmodium data.

 We have to build on this by specifying some shell command that will create this.
 We will use the docker container from the docker image we previously pulled:

+!!! tip
+        Use a text editor like `nano` or `vim` to create the snakemake file (Snakefile).

 ```
 rule import_from_sra: